 The market of eLearning

-The debate about the disadvantages and advantages of elearning yet to settle down in assessing the net benefit.
+The debate about the disadvantages and advantages of e-learning is yet to settle down in assessing the net benefit.
 But the market for eLearning has been skyrocketing.
 It’s being estimated that the Global E-Learning Market to Reach $325 billion by 2025 (Research and Markets) from $107 Billion in 2015 (Forbes).
 The State of Higher Education learning management system market for the US and Canada report (Fall 2017) found high adoption.
 It’s being observed that 87 percent of institutions and 91 percent of student enrollments were using Blackboard, Canvas, Moodle, or D2L Brightspace.

 The cost of emerging technology is an issue.
-However, the performances of VR and AR gears are growing, while the cost is falling.
+However, the performances of VR and AR gear are growing, while the cost is falling.
 By the end of 2017, it turned out that youths bought $500 million worth of Sony’s PSVR (The PlayStation VR) units.
 In addition to gaming, some youths are using them for eLearning purposes.
 Moreover, traditional educational institutions, like colleges and universities, in addition to corporate training departments, are embracing the digital reality.
 It ranges from using online platforms to leveraging VR and AR gears for training.

 Research finds issues

 On the other hand, there is a scope of improving technology further for addressing limitations.
 Moreover, to cope up with the automation of knowledge work, the focus of education will likely change.
 It will likely shift from knowledge sharing to empowering students for generating and pursuing ideas.
 Such a change will reduce the comparative advantage of technology in education.
 That does not necessarily mean that we will be using less technology.
 The role of AR/VR and other emerging technologies will have a far greater role in clarifying existing knowledge.
 AR/VR will contribute to stretching the imagination of learners.
 In fact, it could play a critical role in addressing the disadvantages of online education for developing learners’ idea capability.
 Moreover, technological progress is also aggravating issues, often contributing to the disadvantages of eLearning.
-Hence, there is a need of looking into both sides of technology effects on eLearning.
+Hence, there is a need of looking into both sides of technology’s effects on eLearning.

 Likely future of eLearning